Fishermen Arrested As Indian Authorities Struggle To Retrieve John Allen Chau From Remote Island

-Indian authorities are trying to work out how to retrieve John Allen Chau, 27, a US missionary, who was reportedly killed by a remote tribe on the North Sentinel Island in the Bay of Bengal.
+Indian authorities are trying to work out how to retrieve John Allen Chau, 27, a U.S. missionary, who was reportedly killed by a remote tribe on the North Sentinel Island in the Bay of Bengal.

 John Allen Chau has not been seen since he traveled to the remote island inhabited by a tribe of people who are known to be openly hostile to foreigners.
-Fishermen, who have ventured close to the island has reported seeing Chau’s body and authorities have since been trying to work out how to retrieve the missing missionary, according to CNN.
+Fishermen who have ventured close to the island have reported seeing Chau’s body and authorities have since been trying to work out how to retrieve the missing missionary, according to CNN.

 Chau was ferried to the island on November 17 by the same fishermen who reported seeing his body to authorities, according to BBC.
 It was also reported that these same fishermen saw the tribe drag a body across the beach and then bury it.
 One of the fishermen has since traveled back to the island with authorities to the point where he saw this activity.